slackapi/node-slack-sdk/docs/_packages/rtm_api.md

 <strong><i>Send a typing indicator</i></strong>
 </summary>

-Over the RTM API, your bot user can appear to be typing in Slack before it sends a message ("{Bot Display Name} is typing" is shown near the text input).
+Over the RTM API, your bot user can appear to be typing in Slack before it sends a message ("`{Bot Display Name}` is typing" is shown near the text input).
 The client has a `.sendTyping(conversationId)` method to allow your bot to trigger the typing indicator.
 The method returns a `Promise` that resolves when Slack has acknowledged the message.
 The `Promise` doesn't have a resolved value.